paluh/nixos-scripts/README.md

 # and so on
 ```

-The `nix-script` executeable can be called with `-l` to list the available
+The `nix-script` executable can be called with `-l` to list the available
 commands or `-h` to get the help text.
 Calling `nix-script -v <something>`
 will turn on verbosity and each script will explain what it does.